tanjimin/C.Origami/README.md

     -h --help       Show this screen.
     --out           Output path for storing results
-    --celltype      Sample cell type for prediction, used for output separation --chr           Chromosome for prediction')
+    --celltype      Sample cell type for prediction, used for output separation --chr           Chromosome for prediction
-    --start         Starting point for prediction (width defaults to 2097152 bp which is the input window size) --model         Path to the model checkpoint')
+    --start         Starting point for prediction (width defaults to 2097152 bp which is the input window size) --model         Path to the model checkpoint
-    --seq           Path to the folder where the sequence .fa.gz files are stored --ctcf          Path to the folder where the CTCF ChIP-seq .bw files are stored --atac          Path to the folder where the ATAC-seq .bw files are stored

-    --del-start     Starting point for deletion
+    --seq           Path to the folder where the sequence .fa.gz files are stored --ctcf          Path to the folder where the CTCF ChIP-seq .bw files are stored --atac          Path to the folder where the ATAC-seq .bw files are stored --del-start     Starting point for deletion
     --del-width     Width for deletion
     --padding       Padding type, either zero or follow.
 Using zero: the missing region at the end will be padded with zero for ctcf and atac seq, while sequence will be padded with N (unknown necleotide).
 Using follow: the end will be padded with features in the following region